 I am currently an Assistant Professor of Computer Science and Mathematics at Centre College.
-I performed my graduate studies in the Computer Science Department at Northwestern University, where I was a member of the Center for Connected Learning and Computer-Based Modeling.
+I earned my Ph.D. in computer science from Northwestern University, where I was a member of the Center for Connected Learning and Computer-Based Modeling.

 My research interests span a variety of topics, including agent-based modeling and multi-agent systems, evolutionary computation, dynamic processes on networks, emergence in complex systems, and computer science education.
-While investigating these topics, I have been involved in application areas from archeology to zoology, from linguistics to marketing, and from urban growth patterns to materials science.
+While investigating these topics, I have been involved in application areas from archeology to zoology.
+I have a particular passion for collaborative research with undergraduates.

 I am equally dedicated to teaching, which I have loved since high school where I convinced the teachers to let me teach a course on computer programming to several other students.
-I recently worked with my thesis advisor, Dr. Uri Wilensky, on a grant-funded project to develop an undergraduate course on agent-based modeling.
-I have also written papers about the design of an introductory computer science curriculum with a multi-agent systems theme.
+I'm always pushing my own boundaries, teaching new courses, trying new pedagogical methods, and learning from my colleagues.
+While at Northwestern, I worked on a grant-funded project developing an undergraduate course on agent-based modeling.
+At Centre, I recently participated in an inter-institutional grant from the Associated Colleges of the South, which focused on a critical exploration of MOOCs (Massive Open Online Courses) and their relation to small liberal arts colleges.
+If you're interested, I wrote a sequence of articles [1, 2, 3] on the group project blog.
+I have also published exploratory ideas about designing an introductory computer science curriculum with a multi-agent systems theme.

-In short, I enjoy interdisciplinary challenges and aspire to be a renaissance scientist, teacher, and researcher.
+I enjoy interdisciplinary challenges and aspire to be a renaissance computer scientist, teacher, and scholar.